mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Download](/Phase_4_Ideate_Screenshots/09_Save_your_template_02_DL.PNG)

-* You also have to option to share your created mural template if you click on the "Share" Button.
+* You also have the option to share your created mural template by clicking on the "Share" Button.

 ![Share](/Phase_4_Ideate_Screenshots/11_Share_yor_Template_01.PNG)

-* Copy the link if you want to share your created mural template as shown in the following picuture.
+* Copy the link if wanted to share the created mural template as shown in the following picuture.

 ![Link](/Phase_4_Ideate_Screenshots/11_Share_yor_Template_02.PNG)

-**If everything is saved, finish working in this template with going back to dashboard with the following button shown in the following picture.**
+**If everything is saved, you can finish your work in this template by going back to the dashboard with the button shown in the following picture.**

 ![Finish](/Phase_4_Ideate_Screenshots/10_go_back_to_dashboard.PNG)